On the Gromov width of polygon spaces: Introduction

 \section{Introduction}

-In 1985 Mikhail Gromov proved his famous non-squeezing theorem saying that a ball $B^{2N}(r)$ of radius $r$, in a symplectic vector space $\R^{2N}$ cannot be symplectically embedded into $B^2(R)\times \R^{2N-2}$ unless $r\leq R$ (both sets are equipped with the usual symplectic structure induced from $\omega_{std} = \sum dx_j \wedge dy_j$ on $\R^{2N}$).
+In 1985 Mikhail Gromov proved his famous non-squeezing theorem saying that a ball $B^{2N}(r)$ of radius $r$ in a symplectic vector space $\R^{2N}$ cannot be symplectically embedded into $B^2(R)\times \R^{2N-2}$ unless $r\leq R$ (both sets are equipped with the usual symplectic structure induced from $\omega_{std} = \sum dx_j \wedge dy_j$ on $\R^{2N}$).
 This motivated the definition of the invariant called the Gromov width.
 Consider the ball of capacity $a$

 with the standard symplectic form $\omega_{std} = \sum dx_j \wedge dy_j$.
 The \textbf{Gromov width} of a $2N$-dimensional symplectic manifold $(M,\omega)$ is the supremum of the set of $a$'s such that $B^{2N}_a$ can be symplectically embedded in $(M,\omega)$.
-It follows from Darboux Theorem that the Gromov width is positive unless $M$ is a point.
+It follows from Darboux's Theorem that the Gromov width is positive unless $M$ is a point.

-Let $n$ be an integer greater then three and let $r_1, \ldots, r_n$ be positive real numbers.
+Let $n$ be an integer greater or equal to $4$ and let $r_1, \ldots, r_n$ be positive real numbers.
 The {\bf polygon space} $\M(r)$ is the space of closed piecewise linear paths in $\R^3$ such that the $j$-th step has norm $r_j$, modulo rigid motions.
+This moduli space is also the symplectic reduction of the product of $n$ spheres, of radii $r_1, \ldots, r_n$, by the diagonal action of $SO(3)$,